csound-plugins/csound-plugins/src/klib/docs/cachepop.md

 <CsInstruments>

 /*
-  Example file for cacheset / cacheget
+  Example file for cacheset / cacheget / cachepop

-  cacheset and cacheget implement a method to internalize strings, similar to strset and strget, but without having to take care about setting the indices
+  cacheset and cacheget implement a method to internalize strings, similar to strset and strget, but without having to take care about setting the indices. cachepop is similar to cacheget but removes the entry from the cache.

   cacheset puts a strin into the cache and returns an idx identifying this string.
 If a string is put into the cache which already exists, we guarantee that the index returned is the same.

-  idx cacheset Sstr          i-time kdx cacheset Sstr          k-time

-  cacheget retrieves a str previously put in the cache.
-If the index does not point to an existing string, a performance error is raised

-  Sstr cacheget idx          i-time
-  Sstr cacheget kdx          k-time

-  Both opcodes work at both i- and k-time, depending on the arguments */
+ */

-; Use cacheset/get to pass multiple strings between instruments instr 1
+; Use cacheset/pop to pass multiple strings between instruments instr 1
   event_i "i", 2, 0, -1, cacheset:i("foo"), cacheset:i("bar")
   turnoff
 endin

 instr 2
-  S1 cacheget p4
+  S1 cachepop p4
-  S2 cacheget p5
+  S2 cachepop p5
-  prints "S1=%s   S2=%s \n", S1, S2
+  ; these strings are no longer in the cache prints "S1=%s   S2=%s \n", S1, S2
   turnoff
 endin